Outernet (novel series)

 Outernet is a humorous series of children's science fiction books written by Steve Barlow and Steve Skidmore.

+The series consists of six books: Friend or Foe?, Control, Odyssey, Time Out, The Hunt, and Weaver.

 Plot

-Book One: Friend or Foe?
+Friend or Foe?

 On Jack Armstrong's birthday, he received a laptop computer from his parents, British residents working on a US military base.
 They have been having financial problems so he is grateful for the gift.
 He explores it with his friend Lothar Gelt (nicknamed Loaf) and their acquaintance Merle Stone, where they discover it is a piece of alien technology.
 Once turned on, it enables them to communicate with a stray dog around the base named "Bitz", who tells them he is actually code-named Sirius (a pun on the "Dog Star" of the same name).
 He and Merle's apparent cat (named Googie, code-name Vega), are both members of the "Friends", a group dedicated to resistance of The Tyrant, who leads the FOEs (Forces of Evil).
 Specifically, they are shape-shifters who have become permanently trapped in these Earth creature forms.
 They explain how The Tyrant has captured all of the servers in the Galaxy except for the one that Sirius and his companion Janus brought to Earth and disguised as the computer.
 The Server's "Help" program, which activates whenever its name is said, is sardonic and fails to live up to its name.
 Jack receives further proof of the truth of these odd revelations when he is teleported (called t-mailed) to meet Janus on another planet (teleportation through "N-Space" enables the characters to travel faster-than-light).

 Loaf exploits this and galavants around the Galaxy (it is always capitalised in the series) irresponsibly enough for the FOEs to imprison some of the Earth resistance.
 Janus rescues them, but a Bug (an extraterrestrial resembling a rhinoceros, in The Tyrant's employ) follows them to Earth when Tracer, The Tyrant's right-hand man, sends a "western" virus into the Server.
 Merle fends it off with her chess skill and Loaf resists it with an arcade-style simulation, but when Jack is playing Battleship, Bitz leaps onto the keyboard, over-ruling Merle's advice, and hits the wrong button.
 This allows the Bug to arrive on Earth; however, Janus arrives shortly thereafter.
 In the battle that ensues, Janus and the Bug both fall into N-Space, presumably dead, Janus sacrificing himself for the Server's safety.
-A message to them sent on time-delay reveals them they can either remain safe on Earth for Friends agents to find them, or search for the enigmatic Weaver, founder of the Outernet.
+A message sent to them on time-delay reveals them they can either remain safe on Earth for Friends agents to find them, or search for the enigmatic Weaver, founder of the Outernet.